What are the following steps after you receive the VRLA battery

 Be careful when handling and moving batteries.
 Be sure to use an electrolyte containing dilute sulphuric acid for proper handling equipment.

-The installation and maintenance of 12V VRLA battery should only be performed and supervised by personnel knowledgeable of lead-acid batteries and required personal and equipment safety precautions.
+The installation and maintenance of 12V VRLA batteries should only be performed and supervised by personnel knowledgeable of lead-acid batteries and required personal and equipment safety precautions.
 Keep unauthorized personnel away from battery and installation activities.
 Spaceflight power engineers have over 35 years of experience and feel free to contact us if you have any questions during an installation.
-If you want to know more about VRLA agm battery or VRLA battery price, feel free contact our Maxworld Power.
+If you want to know more about VRLA AGM battery or VRLA battery price, feel free to contact our Maxworld Power.